wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 This will happen, if (1) the request is not already in the MSHR; (2) there is no contending entries in the MSHR, and (3) the check for locked block fails.
 This case, however, is handled normally by `cleanUpAfterRequest()`.

+If the check passes, then it is certain that the flush will succeed, and an MSHR entry will be allocated, if not already yet, regardless of whether there is contention on the same address.
+MSHR allocation failures, as usual, will cause `false` to be returned, and the cache controller will retain this request in its buffer for the next cycle.
+The address being flushed is also marked as undergoing some transaction by calling `setInProgress()` to avoid it from being retried multiple times.
+Then a flush request is forwarded to the lower level by calling `forwardFlush()`, with boolean argument `downgrade` to indicate whether the flush also causes the cache to give up ownership (`M` or `E` state lines being downgraded).
+This piece of information is essential for the lower level cache to update ownership and sharer information in its own directory.